-Act 3 of 2013, in conjunction with other recent funding and design changes, provided for a comprehensive pension redesign of PRGERS.
-This summary details the provisions under Act 3.
+Act 106-2017 closed participation in PRGERS to new members effective July 1, 2017, and moved prospective accruals for all current active members to a separate defined contribution plan outside of PRGERS.
+This summary details the provisions under Act 3 of 2013, which was effective July 1, 2013 and under which the benefits to be paid to PRGERS members are determined.
 Certain provisions are different for the three groups of members who entered PRGERS prior to July 1, 2013 as described below.